 20.6 The viability assessment has been considered by the Council's consultant.
-The applicant's position is that the scheme is not viable with the requirement to provide affordable housing and infrastructure contributions and none are proposed as a result.
-The Council's consultant has reviewed the information and as part of their assessment had identified areas of disagreement with the applicant's viability appraisal although the disagreements were minor in terms of affecting the overall conclusions.
+The applicant's position is that the scheme is not viable with the requirement to provide affordable housing and infrastructure contributions.
+The Council's consultant has reviewed the information and as part of their assessment and has identified areas of disagreement with the applicant's viability appraisal although the disagreements were minor in terms of affecting the overall conclusions.
 Where differences were discovered, the consultant recalculated viability using more appropriate figures.
-For this proposal the assessment by the Council's consultant concluded that there would be a deficit of approx £3.6M as opposed to a concluded deficit from the applicant of approximately £4.1M.
+For this proposal the assessment by the Council's consultant concluded that there would be a deficit of approximately £3.6million as opposed to a concluded deficit from the applicant of approximately £4.1million.